dsanchezp18/pol837-paper/other-text/notebooks/notes.md

     - Can run with life satisfaction.

+    - Unsure if confidence in others would have an effect.

 - Robustness checks at different cluster levels.
 Robustness check with killing other cantons

 - Relationships between temperature and other variables (e.g. economic perceptions, trust in institutions, etc.).
 Need to review if there is some sort of correlation of the errors.